 CPA marketing is extremely profitable when you target the right audience and connect with quality influencers.
-That’s because you will generate a high ROI without losing money on underperforming campaigns.
-Compared to other eCommerce marketing channels, the cost per action formula offers several benefits, including:
+You will generate a high ROI without losing money on underperforming campaigns.
+Compared to other eCommerce marketing channels, the cost-per-action formula offers several benefits, including:

 4.1.1 CPA Marketing is easy to set up.

-If you have your store ready, then CPA marketing is easy to implement.
+CPA marketing is easy to implement if you have your store ready.
 The first step is to signup to a CPA network.
 We have several recommendations for you later in this guide.
 It takes minimal capital upfront to use this marketing technique.

-When you partner with a trusted CPA affiliate network, there’s no guesswork as to how to get started.
-Using your website and choosing a CPA offer, you can begin getting traffic from affiliate sites almost immediately.
+When you partner with a trusted CPA affiliate network, there’s no guesswork for getting started.
+Using your website and choosing a CPA offer, you can immediately begin traffic from affiliate sites.